Kanaries/Rath/README.md

 #### deploy connector service
 RATH requires a database connector to connect common databases.
 You need to deploy `apps/connector` and then you can connect a number of common databases as datasource.

+#### OLAP Service
+Connector service is used as a pure datasource, RATH fetches the data from the bases and loads them into memory.

+For larger datasets, or if you can access a high performance OLAP service (such as a clusters of clickhouse).
+You can start `packages/connectors` which is a OLAP service connector.
+Not only will it fecthes data from OLAP, but use it as a computation engine as well.
+RATH will push SQL query to the OLAP services instead of computate those tasks in its own engine.

 ## Documentation
 + [Tutorial: Using Rath to find deep insight in your data](https://www.yuque.com/docs/share/3f32e044-3530-4ebe-9b01-287bfbdb7ce0?#)